Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 [here](../general/ledger.md).

-Alternatively, you might find other wallets on the [Wallet](../build/build-wallets.md) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with AXIACoin Foundation or the AXIACoin project unless otherwise stated.
+Alternatively, you might find other wallets on the [Wallet](../build/build-wallets.md) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with AXIA Foundation or the AXIA project unless otherwise stated.

 ## Balance Types

-On AXIACoin there are four different balance types that indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and not used due to an on-chain requirement.
+On AXIA there are four different balance types that indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and not used due to an on-chain requirement.

 The balance types are defined by the `AccountData` struct in Substrate.
 The four types of balances